-The Essential Exercise for Building Upper Arm Size
+The Essential Exercise for Building Biceps and Upper Arm Size

 While exercises like barbell curls should be part of a strength training program, they are perhaps of secondary importance in comparison to a range of compound exercises such as squats, pulls, and presses.

 However, this is not to say that they are unimportant or unnecessary as the barbell curl can successfully bring about a significant change in the size of the biceps.

 Furthermore, working the biceps through exercises like the barbell curl can have a consequent impact on strength, power, general fitness, and aesthetics.

 This article will review the barbell curl, the specific benefits associated with the exercises, and a number of curl variations that you can add to your training.

 Considering the fact that the barbell curl is an isolation exercise, the movements place a great amount of stress on only one muscle group – the biceps.

 However, the forearm muscles are also isometrically contracted as a result of gripping the bar.
 This simply means that the muscles are activated but are not changing in length.